-The Whitby Secondary Partnership schools are committed to dealing with all complaints fairly and impartially, and to providing a high quality service to the people and organisations it deals with.
-The Whitby Secondary Partnership schools would not normally limit the contact complainants have with The Whitby Secondary Partnership schools.
+Whitby School is committed to dealing with all complaints fairly and impartially, and to providing a high quality service to the people and organisations it deals with.
+The school would not normally limit the contact complainants have with school.
 However, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.

-The Whitby Secondary Partnership schools defines unreasonable behaviour as that which hinders our consideration of complaints because of the frequency or nature of the complainant's contact with The Whitby Secondary Partnership schools, such as, if the complainant:
+Whitby School defines unreasonable behaviour as that which hinders our consideration of complaints because of the frequency or nature of the complainant's contact with Whitby School, such as, if the complainant:

-- refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance - refuses to cooperate with the complaints investigation process - refuses to accept that certain issues are not within the scope of the complaints procedure - insists on the complaint being dealt with in ways which are incompatible with the complaints procedure or with good practice - introduces trivial or irrelevant information which they expect to be taken into account and commented on - raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales - makes unjustified complaints about staff who are trying to deal with the issues, and seeks to have them replaced

-- changes the basis of the complaint as the investigation proceeds - repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed) - refuses to accept the findings of the investigation into that complaint where The Whitby Secondary Partnership schools complaints procedure has been fully and properly implemented, and completed including referral to the Department for Education - seeks an unrealistic outcome - makes excessive demands on school time by frequent, lengthy and complicated contact with staff regarding the complaint, in person, in writing, by email and/or by telephone while the complaint is being dealt with - uses threats to intimidate - uses abusive, offensive or discriminatory language or violence - knowingly provides falsified information - publishes unacceptable information on social media or other public forums.
+- refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance - refuses to cooperate with the complaints investigation process - refuses to accept that certain issues are not within the scope of the complaints procedure - insists on the complaint being dealt with in ways which are incompatible with the complaints procedure or with good practice - introduces trivial or irrelevant information which they expect to be taken into account and commented on - raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales - makes unjustified complaints about staff who are trying to deal with the issues, and seeks to have them replaced - changes the basis of the complaint as the investigation proceeds - repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed) - refuses to accept the findings of the investigation into that complaint where the school's complaints procedure has been fully and properly implemented, and completed including referral to the Department for Education - seeks an unrealistic outcome - makes excessive demands on school time by frequent, lengthy and complicated contact with staff regarding the complaint, in person, in writing, by email and/or by telephone while the complaint is being dealt with - uses threats to intimidate - uses abusive, offensive or discriminatory language or violence - knowingly provides falsified information - publishes unacceptable information on social media or other public forums.

-Complainants should try to limit their communication with The Whitby Secondary Partnership schools that relates to their complaint, while the complaint is being progressed.
+Complainants should try to limit their communication with Whitby School that relates to their complaint, while the complaint is being progressed.
 It is not helpful if repeated correspondence is sent (either by letter, phone, email or text), as it could delay the outcome being reached.
-Whenever possible, the Executive Head Teacher, Head of School or Chair of Governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.
-If the behaviour continues, the Executive Head Teacher or Head of School will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
-For complainants who excessively contact The Whitby Secondary Partnership schools causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
+Whenever possible, the Headteacher or Chair of Governors will discuss any concerns with the complainant informally, before applying an 'unreasonable' marking.
+If the behaviour continues, the Headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
+For complainants who excessively contact the school, causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
 This will be reviewed after six months.

 In response to any serious incident of aggression or violence, we will immediately inform the police and communicate our actions in writing.
-This may include barring an individual from The Whitby Secondary Partnership schools.
+This may include barring an individual from Whitby School.